NBISweden/single-cell_sib_scilifelab/session-differential-expression/differential_expression.md

 # Differential expression in the presence of batch effects

 In the presence of strong batch effects (e.g., when cells come from different studies or are prepared in multiple batches), these should be accounted for in the differential expression analysis.
 One way of doing this is to use the `block` argument of `findMarkers`, which effectively performs the cluster comparisons in each batch, and subsequently combines the results into a single p-value.
-Here, we illustrate this procedure using a data set of cells from three different studies, each containing three different breast cancer cell types.
+Here, we illustrate this procedure using a data set of cells from three different studies, each containing three different breast cell types.
+We first load the data and add some reduced dimension representations for visualization purposes.

 ```r